 Born in New York, Dr. Dean spent his early childhood in Sydney, Australia, and Moscow, Russia, before moving to Vienna, Virginia, in elementary school.
 He completed his undergraduate studies at Washington and Lee University, where he played football and baseball.
 He earned his medical degree the University of Virginia, followed by a general pediatrics residency.
 Dr. Dean completed his pediatric cardiology fellowship at Children’s National Medical Center in Washington, D.C., and then joined the faculty at UVA in 2014.
 Outside of work, he enjoys spending his time with his wife and four young children.

-Susan has been advocating for environmental protection and justice for more than 20 years.
-After launching the Allegheny Defense Project in her native Pennsylvania in 1994, Susan joined the National Forest Protection Alliance, serving as Eastern Field Coordinator and, ultimately, Executive Director.
-In 2006, she pursued her passion for philanthropic work and became the Director of Development for the Legal Aid Justice Center in Charlottesville, Va.
-After 10 years of growing Legal Aid’s development program and becoming a major gifts specialist, Susan joined Appalachian Voices in 2016.
-She is a graduate of Clarion University in Pennsylvania and resides in Charlottesville, Va., with her husband Mike and their two nature-loving boys, Evan and Sebastian.
+Susan has been advocating for environmental protection and justice for 25 years.
+After launching the Allegheny Defense Project in her native Pennsylvania in 1994, Susan helped to found the National Forest Protection Alliance and joined the staff as the Eastern Field Coordinator.
+She led their federal legislative efforts to protect national forests before ultimately serving as the organization’s executive director.
+In 2006, Susan pursued her passion for philanthropic work and became the Director of Development for the Legal Aid Justice Center in Charlottesville, Virginia.
+After 10 years of growing Legal Aid’s development program and becoming a major gifts specialist, Susan returned to environmental work in 2016 to join Appalachian Voices as their Director of Philanthropy.
+Excited to merge her passion for the planet and the community she loves, Susan became C3’s executive director in 2019.
+She was appointed to Virginia’s Clean Energy Advisory Board for a three-year term by Governor Ralph Northam in 2019, and she was named in Virginia Business Magazine’s list of 100 people to meet in 2022 as an Impact Maker in Virginia.
+Susan is a graduate of Clarion University in Pennsylvania and resides in Charlottesville with her husband Mike and their two nature-loving boys, Evan and Sebastian.

 Ashley Hurst, JD